 She laughed when she saw my expression and that I was blushing.

 “Yes, it’s going to be that talk and I’m not a man but I probably know more about sexuality and gay kids than more than ninety percent of all men in the country, so it’s going to be just as detailed as you and Tom can imagine.
 And it’s going to be just as horribly embarrassing as you and Tom can imagine.
 But we’re going to have that talk, and part of it is going to be setting limits on what you can and cannot do at home.
-But that’s something that we’ll talk about in a few days.
+But that’s what we’ll talk about in a few days, Tom, you, and me.

 “So, have I shocked you speechless or are you able to tell me if I’m on base or not?”

 I started laughing, then shook my head.
 “You have totally outed me and Tom.
 I couldn’t have done a better job of it, even though I practiced how to tell you.
 What I will say is I want to make sure you understand how much Tom and I love each other.
 This isn’t puppy love or infatuation or lust or experimentation.
 I’m gay and in a permanent relationship with Tom.
 Like his mom says, we’re partners, like being married.
 Tom and I are both comfortable with that.
 By the way, his folks are fine with us being boyfriends.